Pseudomoaner/NetPack/README.md

 # NetPack
 Network packing analysis.
-For further details, please see 'Packing of droplets in 3D-printed networks for synthetic tissues', Alessandro Alcinesio, Oliver J. Meacock, Rebecca G. Allan, Carina Monico, Ravinash Krishna Kumar and Hagan Bayley.
+For further details, please see:

+**Packing of droplets in 3D-printed networks for synthetic tissues**, Alessandro Alcinesio, Oliver J. Meacock, Rebecca Allan , Carina Monico, Vanessa R. Schild, Idil Cazimoglu, Matthew Cornall, Ravinash Krishna Kumar, Hagan Bayley. *Nature Communications*, (accepted, 2020).

 This pipeline is only semi-automated, so requires some degree of user input.
 Some stages will require you to use Fiji/imageJ - download here: https://fiji.sc/#download